eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/BasedSequencingPreconfs.md

 ### [Communication through MEV Boost](#communication-through-mev-boost)

 The integration of preconfirmations with MEV Boost represents a critical aspect of the technical construction, facilitating the efficient flow of information between users, proposers, builders, and the Ethereum network.
 By routing preconfirmation details through MEV Boost, the system ensures that builders are aware of preconfirmed transactions and can construct blocks accordingly.
-This process not only optimizes the inclusion of transactions but also maintains the integrity and value of the constructed blocks, aligning with the overarching goals of the Ethereum sequencing and pre-confirmation framework.
+This process not only optimizes the inclusion of transactions but also maintains the integrity and value of the constructed blocks, aligning with the overarching goals of the Ethereum sequencing and preconfirmation framework.

 ## [Preconfirmations Flow through MEV Boost](#preconfirmations-flow-through-mev-boost)